Section II—The Conscience of the King

 Some contracts scream, “It is all about me!”
 The temptation is to scream back, “No, it is all about me!”
 The challenge is reaching a contract that assures, “It is all about us.”
 Funny how the marketing materials always say the latter, but the contracts say the former.

 I had this notion that the Legal Department should function as a kind of conscience for the organization, an ironic notion, in a way, coming from me.
 I often viewed law school as less a learning process and more a process of behavior modification intended to erode one’s sense of certainty, including (without limitation) morals.
 The point was to train us to fit into the Legal System, to be advocates, regardless of how we personally felt about the causes we were advocating.
 The System would sort it out, after we put up a good fight.
 The System would decide what is just, fair, and true.
 The whole process, with deep roots in trial by combat, was originally structured to place a heavy value on competition.
 A zero-sum game, with clear winners and losers.
 I’m not claiming a moral high-ground by invoking the emotionally charged word “conscience”.
-What I mean is the Legal Department should act in way that bolsters the values of the organization, whether those values be beneficent, mercenary, or mercurial.
-A gatekeeper.
+What I mean is the Legal Department should act in way that bolsters the values of the organization, whether those values be beneficent, mercenary, or mercurial, but also in a way that keeps the organization connected to the larger social web– the culture.
+A gatekeeper, to stop the people in organization from cross certain lines, even when the law is ambiguous, for it often is.
 The Legal Department serves as the guardian of boundaries, assuming one of the roles played by the god Mercury.

 Lawyers are trained in certain skills that prepare them for this function.
 They are trained to analyze case law, a discipline not unlike the study of literary criticism.
 What is the story being told?
 What does it mean?
 How do the events test the character and influence choices?
 What does the character learn from the story?
 How has the character changed?